-- FII.5 The student will present information orally and in writing in French, combining learned and original language in connected sentences and paragraphs on familiar topics. - 1.
-Relate in some detail the main ideas from level-appropriate print or non-print materials. - 2.
+- SII.5 The student will present in Spanish information orally and in writing, combining learned and original language in connected sentences and paragraphs. - 1.
+Relate in some detail the main ideas from level-appropriate print or non-print authentic materials. - 2.
 Present information, using structures that reflect present, past, and future time. - 3.
 Demonstrate attention to accurate intonation and pronunciation. - 4.
-Demonstrate attention to accurate word order, punctuation, accents and other diacritical marks, and spelling. - FII.6 The student will present in French rehearsed and unrehearsed material, including skits, poems, plays, short narratives, and songs that reflect the francophone culture. - 1.
+Demonstrate attention to accurate word order, punctuation, accents and other diacritical marks, and spelling. - SII.6 The student will present in Spanish rehearsed and unrehearsed material, including skits, poems, plays, short narratives, and songs that reflect Spanish cultures. - 1.
 Use appropriate verbal and nonverbal techniques, such as voice inflection, gestures, and facial expressions. - 2.
 Communicate ideas in an organized manner, using appropriate visual and technological support.